How to Become a Travel Nurse

 ADN Degree

-Most travel nurse positions require a BSN, but some nurses start with an ADN, which takes two years to complete rather than the four years required for a BSN.
-Many BSN programs offer RN-to-BSN bridge programs.
+Most travel nurse positions require a BSN, but some nurses start with an ADN, which takes two years to complete compared to four years for a BSN.
+The ADN still meets the requirements for the NCLEX and RN licensure.

-The ADN curriculum includes nursing practice, the basics of evidence-based practice, administering tests and monitoring patients, and patient education and communication.
-It also includes clinical hours developing skills in a healthcare setting.
+• Program Curriculum: The ADN curriculum includes nursing practice, the basics of evidence-based practice, conducting patient assessments, monitoring patients, and patient education and communication.
+It also includes clinical hours spent developing skills in a healthcare setting.

-Most students complete an ADN in two years.
+• Time to Complete: Most ADN programs take two years to complete, ideal for those eager to start their nursing career right away.
 Students with Advanced Placement (AP) course credits or transferable college credits may complete the course sooner.
 Part-time students working full-time may take longer.

-Graduates of an ADN course can perform testing and monitoring, such as taking blood pressure and other vital signs, safely lifting and moving patients, communicating effectively with patients, understanding the healthcare delivery system, and addressing legal and ethical aspects of nursing.
+• Skills Learned: Graduates of an ADN program are equipped with nursing skills, such as taking blood pressure and other vital signs, safely lifting and moving patients, communicating effectively with patients, understanding the healthcare delivery system, and addressing legal and ethical aspects of nursing.

 BSN Degree